canada-ca/digital-playbook-guide-numerique/views-vues/automated-decision-automatise/en/algorithmic-impact-assessment.md

   "2-one-time": One time only
   "2-duration-project": For the duration of a project "2-indefinitely": Indefinitely
-  "3": Can this automated system result in the restriction of movement into, out of, or within Canada?
+  "3": Can this decision result in the restriction of movement into, out of, or within Canada?
   "4": Can this system infer or predict potential criminal activity?
   "5": Can this system result in granting or restricting access to a premises or network?
   "5.1": What is the classfication of the premises?
 (Select one)